Netflix/metaflow/docs/Environment escape.md

 between stub objects on the client and backing objects on the server**.

 The next method called on ```job``` is ```wait``` which returns ```None```.
-In this system, by design, only certain objects are able to be transferred between the client and the server:
+In this system, by design, only certain objects may be transferred between the client and the server:
 - any Python basic type; this can be extended to any object that can be pickled without any external library;